 I decided to include lexical frequency as a variable in order to examine the relevance of different type of cues irrespective of their frequency.
 Furthermore, none of the words was a cognate between the respective L2 and English, since cognates that have phonological overlap can facilitate storage in the lexicon and subsequently affect gender acquisition (Amengual, 2016).
 The frequency selection process consisted of counting the number of times that a noun with the features mentioned above appeared in the textbook.
 Then, I organized the data in a frequency table that showed for each noun, how many times the item appears in the book.
 Finally, I compared the frequency of each noun in the L2 textbooks with that of frequency corpora for Spanish (Davies, 2017) and Hebrew (Linzen, 2009), and selected the eight nouns with the highest frequency and the eight nouns with the lowest frequency to use in my experimental tasks.
 The items included in the tasks are illustrated in table 2.

-Table 2.
-Target nouns for tasks.